 Then, remove the dry outer layers.

 Tip!
-Make sure the pairing knife is sharp.
+Make sure the paring knife or chef knife is sharp.

-Carefully holding the onion on one side, with fingertips down.
+Carefully hold the onion on one side, with fingertips down on the onion as you slice the onion.

 Make radial cuts while slicing the onion.